FrontenderMagazine/simple-responsive-table/eng.md

 columns][5], and even allow [partial scrolling across the table][6].
 All of them are very clever.

-However, there are concerns about many of them: 1.
-Some of them would be hard to implement in the real world – especially those that rely on the `::before` pseudo-element selectors to generate table headers 2.
-Some of them may not work for all types of table data – like the pie chart solution.
+However, there are concerns about many of them:
+1. Some of them would be hard to implement in the real world – especially those that rely on the `::before` pseudo-element selectors to generate table headers.
+2. Some of them may not work for all types of table data – like the pie chart solution.
 3. Some of them many confuse the end users – like the disappearing column solution.

 Would you like to see a super-simple solution for responsive tables – that needs no JavaScript and just a few lines of CSS?
 Take a look: